 If you’re unsure if daffodils, jonquils, and buttercups will thrive in your garden, you can determine your region’s suitability using the USDA Plant Hardiness Zone Map.

 This resource helps “gardeners and growers determine which plants are most likely to thrive at a location.”
-It’s handy for homeowners who have moved to a new region or are trying to expand the diversity of their gardens.
+It’s handy for homeowners who have moved to a new region or are trying to expand the range of their gardens.

 Plant | Hardiness Zone |